In the Washington Post, Michael Gerson summarizes the career of conservative favorite Alex Jones at InfoWars:

 }/>

-The function accepts whatever arguments the containing component wishes to provide, and returns a JSX expression, to be embedded by the component:
+The function accepts whatever arguments the containing component wishes to provide, and returns a JSX expression to be embedded by the component:

 class Spin extends React.Component {